 'Data is independent and identically distributed (i.i.d.)' is a widely used fundamental assumption made in most machine learning (including anomaly detection) algorithms and theories.
 However, this assumption is violated in many real-world applications.
 We explore and model the coupling relations between the outlier factors of different entities, such as feature values, features, and data instances to learn anomaly scores that well capture the underlying intricate abnormal behaviors.
-A large number of couplings relations are exploited, such as conditional cascade [IJCAI'16], binary cascade [IJCAI'17], or high-order cascade of outlier factors [DMKD'21] in modeling the anomalousness due to feature value interactions, pairwise interactions between feature-level outlier factors [ICDM'16], and sequential couplings of the anomaly scores of data instances [AAAI'18].
+A large number of couplings relations are exploited, such as conditional cascade [IJCAI'16], binary cascade [IJCAI'17], or high-order cascade of outlier factors [DMKD'21] in modeling the anomalousness due to feature value interactions. pairwise interactions between feature-level outlier factors [ICDM'16], and sequential couplings of the anomaly scores of data instances [AAAI'18].
 The resulting models enable significantly improved performance in the detection of subtle anomalies, or anomalies in highdimensional data, in which anomalies are masked when not considering these non-i.i.d. data characteristics.
-In addition to the non-independent aspect, it is also important to consider the non-identically-distributed aspect, as we showed in [TKDD'20], the distribution of the abnormal behaviors presented in one feature differs largely from that in the other features.
-Simple models that consider this feature heterogeneity can perform much better than complex models that ignore such heterogeneities.
+In addition to the non-independent aspect, it is also important to consider the non-identically-distributed aspect, as we showed in [TKDD'20].
 Studies in this direction often require some prior knowledge of or assumptions on the underlying coupling relations in the datasets, leading to models that may be not generalizable to other datasets.
 It is important to develop tools for more generalizable non-i.i.d. detectors.

 Graph data is typical non-i.i.d. data.
-In recent years, we utilize the power of graph neural networks and devise various effective optimization objectives to support the training of GNN-based anomaly detectors, including anomalous node detection [SDM'23; AAAI'23; NeurIPS'23] and anomalous graph detection [WSDM'22; ECMLPKDD'23; DSAA'23].
-Graph data is ubiquitous in many application domains, where there are various largely unsolved challenges, such as the lack of tailored optimization objectives for graph anomaly detection and large labeled training samples, the heterogeneity in the graph, etc. We are committed to addressing these challenges in the coming few years to make our models ready for deployment in real-world applications.
+In recent years, we utilize the power of graph neural networks and devise various effective optimization objectives to support the training of GNN-based anomaly detectors, including anomalous node detection [SDM'23; AAAI'23; NeurIPS'23; NeurIPS'24] and anomalous graph detection [WSDM'22; ECMLPKDD'23; DSAA'23].
+Graph data is ubiquitous in many application domains, where there are various largely unsolved challenges, such as the lack of tailored optimization objectives for graph anomaly detection and large labeled training samples, the heterogeneity in the graph, etc. In addition to graph data, we are also exploring anomaly detection and prediction on time series data [ECML'24; TKDE'24].
+We are committed to addressing these challenges in the coming few years to make our models ready for deployment in real-world applications.